 THE LONELIEST ROAD

-The Loneliest Road – or US-50 as it’s officially known – runs the entire distance of the country from the east coast to west coast.
+The Loneliest Road – or US-50 as it’s officially known – runs the entire distance of the country from the east coast to the west coast.
 Passing through 12 states and 4 state capitals including Washington, D.C., this mammoth 3,200-mile route offers some real adventure.

 You can start in either Sacramento, California or Ocean City, Maryland.

 Right the way across the country, US-50 passes countless small country towns that have stood the test of time.
-In many of them you’ll be hard-pushed to find a fast-food franchise or chain restaurant which adds to that middle-of-nowhere charm.
+In many of them, you’ll be hard-pushed to find a fast-food franchise or chain restaurant which adds to that middle-of-nowhere charm.

 If you want to feel like you’re out in the middle of dusty America, this is the trip for you.
 Be wary of the stretch through Nevada.
-Endless lonely highways and rolling mountains make it one of the quitter parts of the road trip.
+Endless lonely highways and rolling mountains make it one of the quieter parts of the road trip.

 That being said, US-50 covers so much of the U.S that there is plenty of awe-inspiring scenery to see, from the vast Lake Tahoe to the towering Rocky Mountains to the Great Plains to the unworldly deserts of Utah and Nevada.